mmaxin/hide-and-seek-game/rules.md

 ## 4. Hiding Rules
 {: #locked-location }

-> **Hiders** must take their photo from the exact location they intend to stay.
+> **Hiders must take their photo from the exact location they intend to stay.**

-- *If you move more than 5 steps, that counts as a reposition.
-Avoid hiding spots where you might be asked to move!*
+- *If you move more than 5 steps, that counts as a Reposition!
+Please avoid hiding spots where you might be asked to move.*

-- *If you could no longer take your photo again (e.g. you stepped around a corner), you've repositioned.
+- *If you could no longer take your photo again (such as by stepping around a corner), you've Repositioned!

 {% comment %}